Jore/theme-scripts/packages/theme-addresses/README.md

 ### `AddressForm(rootElement, locale, options)`

+Returns a Promise that will resolve when the loading is finished

 - rootElement: wrapper element of the form elements.
 Form fields will be appended to that element.
 - locale: locale in which you want the form labels, country names and zone names to be rendered
 - options:
-  - loaded: callback triggered when the form has finished loading.

 ```js
 // In addresses.js